 Sensor data deniability and firewalling (In browsers, mobile operating systems and even more in wearable tech there is a real need for users to be in control of what the sensors and application software inside their device are revealing about them to the outside, such as their location or life habits.
-A user should be able to silence or randomise sensors, or to have her geolocation module (e.g. GPS, Galileo) give inaccurate data about her whereabouts to applications that do not need such intimate information.
+A user should be able to silence or randomise sensors, or to have his GPS module give inaccurate data about his whereabouts to app that do not need such intimate information.